Artsplendr/Geospatial-Data-Classification/README.md

   ImageDataGenerator was used to perform data augmentation, including rotations, shifts, and flips, to enhance the model's generalization.

 ## Ensemble Model
-Four different CNN architectures, with different setups of convolutional layers, filters, dropout for regularization  were trained to form an ensemble model.
+Four CNN architectures, with setups of convolutional layers, filters, dropout for regularization were trained to form an ensemble model.

 ## Training and Optimization